 We manage our business to provide opportunities and stability for our team members, and bring value to our customers, owners and the communities we serve.

 Watch and learn how PSSI protects those moments you perfect.

 PSSI is founded in Mt.
-Pleasant, Iowa by Tom Turner, who had a vision of providing contract sanitation services using a non-unionized workforce.
+Pleasant, Iowa by Tom Turner and John Wright, who had a vision of providing contract sanitation services using a non-unionized workforce.
 His first plant, Illini Beef in Joslin, IL (now part of Tyson Foods), is still one of our customers today.

 PSSI merges with Chemidyne Corporation after Tom’s close friend, Warren Dusenbury, sees potential in the business and buys him out.
 Warren also brought Royal Chemical under the Chemidyne Corporation umbrella, and ran all three companies successfully until 1988.

 The competitive advantage of combining PSSI’s services and Chemidyne’s chemical products was yielding strong results, cleaning 25 plants with over 1,000 employees.